-It’s no secret that most successful people live by their calendars to stay organized and make sure that high priority items are non-negotiable.
+It’s no secret that most successful people live by their calendars to stay organized and make sure that high-priority items are non-negotiable.
 As you’re visualizing the day ahead, go ahead and put everything that you intend to accomplish on the calendar, prioritizing the things that are most important to you.
 This way your mind is freed from all those scheduling details to focus on more creative tasks.
-Don’t forget to schedule in breaks and a little “me time,” or else those are bound to get neglected once the busyness of the day sets in.
+Don’t forget to schedule in breaks and a little time to yourself, or else those are bound to get neglected once the busyness of the day sets in.

 Nail your get-ready-quick routine.

 Boss babes are usually too busy to spend an hour primping in front of the mirror, so most of them have a tried-and-true makeup and hair routine that they can knock out at lightning speed.
 Brooklyn Decker gets this gorgeous in six minutes, while Tory Burch has been quoted as saying, “I usually walk out the door with a wet head, put my hair in a low ponytail and go out for the day… I don’t blow dry my hair, except when I go to a party.”